Skip to main content

 Two seriously deteriorated buildings on the campus were razed in 2015, including the North Building and the old modular building near the tennis courts.

-The City of Sandy approved a conditional use permit for the school to serve up to 650 middle school students, renovations to the mail school building begain in early spring 2017 and students were welcomed to their new middle school in November 2017.
+The City of Sandy approved a conditional use permit for the school to serve up to 650 middle school students, renovations to the main school building begain in early spring 2017 and students were welcomed to their new middle school in November 2017.

 The Cedar Ridge renovation was funded with bond residuals and interest earnings, the construction excise tax and proceeds from the City of Sandy’s purchase of the Cedar Ridge/Aquatic Center campus for a future community recreation site.